 Olin Dutra, who'd won the PGA Championship in 1932, and whose nicknames included 'The Spanish Slammer', 'King Kong' & 'The Golden Basque', won the 1932 PGA Championship (196 holes matchplay), finishing an astounding 19-under-par, went into the 1934 US Open on rocky ground.

 As if playing the taxing Merrion course wasn't going to be hard enough, Dutra stopped in the Detroit area on his way to Merrion to meet up with his brother Mortie, as both were entered in the Open, and began to feel very ill.
 He had contracted dysentery.

-He spent a short time in the hospital, casting doubt whether he could even play in the tournament.
-He resorted to unusual measures to cope with the infection, and lost close to 20 pounds off his 6 ft 3 inch, 230-pound frame.
+He spent a short time in the hospital, casting doubt on whether he could even play in the tournament.
+He resorted to unusual measures to cope with the infection and lost close to 20 pounds off his 6 ft 3 inch, 230-pound frame.